 Visiting Three Sisters Springs

 If you like to see them in high numbers inside the spring, come during high tide.
+Tide times Crystal River

 It is almost impossible to avoid crowds while swimming with the manatees.
 Even early morning expect 30 to 40 people in the water.
 The Three Sisters Springs, however, are tranquil when they open the gate at 8.30.

 During the peak season of the manatees, it can be pretty chilly in the morning.
 On average it's roughly 50°F / 10°C cold in the early morning.
 We experienced 28°F / -2°C which happens rarely.
 It was pretty cold when we got out of the water.
 Day temps are usually between 58°F / 15°C and 70°F / 21°C. Precipitation occurs year-round with its peak in the summer months.
 It’s quite hot and muggy in the summer and temps are around 90°F / 32°C.

 The park opens all year at 8 a.m. but closes before sunset to protect the wildlife and to avoid disturbance (like deer, foxes, bobcats, and owls).
 Camping is not permitted.

 Clearer skies, warmest average temps and the best time for a visit are September and October followed by April and May during the harbor seal pupping season.